redhat-cop/monitoring/prometheus/generic/setup-lenovo-flex-exporter/README.md

 Docker must be available and running on the targeted hosts.

-The EPEL repository but be available on the targeted hosts.
+The EPEL repository must be available on the targeted hosts.

 ## Role Variables